Guimier/zzchat/README.md

     cd zzchat
     dev/initialise.sh

 Please note that Agora uses PHP sessions.
-You should not install it on a server where other services use PHP sessions.
+You should not install it on a server where other services close PHP sessions (services using a single session—like Agora— will work).

+If you want to use several instances on a single server, be sure to set a different prefix for each one (`cli/configuration set --key=prefix --value=<your prefix>`).

 ## Documentation